-Component Description (7) Vents (3) Enable airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-8) (1)) 8) Service coverr Provides access to the hard drive, and also contains the wireless LAN (WLAN) module slot, and the memory module slots.
+Component Description (1) Service door Provides access to the hard drive bay, the wireless LAN (WLAN) module slot, the WWAN module slot, and the memory module slots.
 CAUTION: To prevent an unresponsive system, replace the wireless module only with a wireless module authorized for use in the computer by the governmental agency that regulates wireless devices in your country or region.
 If you replace the module and then receive a warning message, remove the module to restore computer functionality, and then contact support.